webtechnick/CakePHP-CloudFiles-Plugin/readme.md

 ## Installation

+There are two ways to install the plugin, via GIT with submodules or manually by downloading two repositories

+### Git Installation (recommended)

 After cloning the repository, you must run git submodule init and update to pull in the required vendor

 	git clone git://github.com/webtechnick/CakePHP-CloudFiles-Plugin.git app/Plugin/CloudFiles